-Beautiful excursions can be made for tourists in the area around our campsite.
-Attractions in the surrounding area are the famous cultural and provincial capital Dresden, Meissen – the birthplace of Saxony-where the porcelain was invented, the Saxon Wine Route, Moritzburg Castle, the Karl-May-City Radebeul, Pillnitz with the pleasure palace of August the Strong, Saxony Switzerland National Park and the Elbe Sandstone Mountains with the bastion and air theater of Rathen.
-All these sites you can reach quickly either by foot, bicycle, car, train or by ship on a romantic boat ride up or down on the river Elbe.
-We will advise you at the reception desk about the many attractions in the region and keep sufficient information for you.
+Sights in the surrounding area are the world-famous cultural and state capital Dresden, Meißen – the cradle of Saxony – where the porcelain was invented, the Saxon wine route, Moritzburg Castle, the Karl May city of Radebeul, Pillnitz with the pleasure palace August the Strong , Saxon Switzerland and the Elbe Sandstone Mountains with the Bastei and the rock stage Rathen.
+You can easily reach all these sights either on foot, by bike, car, train or by ship on a romantic steamboat trip up or down the Elbe.

 Attractions in the district:

-You will find picturesquely situated along the Elbe, the birthplace of Saxony -.
-The city of Meissen The castle Albrechtsburg is considered as most important center of late Gothic secular and oldest castle in Germany.
-The Meissen Cathedral is one of the most valuable religious monuments of the Middle Ages in Saxony.
-The porcelain carillon at the Meissen Frauenkirche is the first playable carillon in the world, created out of the “white gold”.
+Down the Elbe from Dresden there is a picturesque location on the Elbe, the cradle of Saxony – the city of Meißen.
+The Meißner Albrechtsburg is considered the most important late Gothic secular building and the oldest castle in Germany.
+The Meißner Dom is one of the most valuable religious monuments of the Middle Ages in Saxony.
+The porcelain bell game at the Frauenkirche in Meissen is the first playable porcelain bell game in the world, created from the “white gold”.

 - State Porcelain Manufactory